perfood/couch-auth/README.md

 This is a heavily modified SuperLogin, re-written in TypeScript and developed with Node 12 & CouchDB 3 / Cloudant.

-If you've just plugged SuperLogin into your Express Server, the current `master` branch or `0.X` release should be mostly backwards compatible.
-There are a few new configuration options and some changes under the hood, for details see the [Changelog](https://github.com/sl-nx/superlogin/blob/master/CHANGELOG.md).
+If you've used SuperLogin before, the `0.13.X` release should be mostly backwards compatible.
+The version will only receive occasional bugfixes.

 [Upcoming changes](https://github.com/sl-nx/superlogin-next/projects/1) will mainly affect improved security (_including modified/ new configuration defaults_).
-Be sure to always check the [Changelog](https://github.com/sl-nx/superlogin/blob/master/CHANGELOG.md) before updating!
-Things may break and configs might need to be adjusted.
+Be sure to always check the `CHANGELOG.md` before updating!
+Expect breaking changes until this reaches `1.0.0`.

-The current released status `master` / `0.X` is maintenance only.
-A new, more lightweigh, OWASP-compliant and [CloudFoundry](https://www.ibm.com/cloud/cloud-foundry)-ready version is developed in the `minimal` branch:
+A new, more lightweight, OWASP-compliant and [CloudFoundry](https://www.ibm.com/cloud/cloud-foundry)-ready version will be released soon (check the `minimal` branch):

 - The adapters for session caching will no longer be used.
-The `session` route becomes deprecated.
 - db and doc ids no longer include PII, but be UUIDs instead.
 Requires manual migration via replication.
-- `validate-x` routes are deprecated.
+- `validate-x` and `session` routes are deprecated.
-- signup with e-Mail only instead of `username` is preferred: now prevents account-guessing via forgotpass, login or signup
+- signup with e-Mail only instead of `username` is preferred: now prevents account-guessing via `forgot-pass`, `login`, `signup` and `change-pass`
 - no more IP logging
 - some functionality has been removed (Cloudant legacy auth, `lockedUntil`,...)

-When starting a new project or if you have migrated from Superlogin to the new DB format, it's the best idea to install the second latest commit instead of the published version, e.g.:
+When starting a new project or if you have already migrated to the new DB format, it's the best idea to install the (second) latest commit instead of the published version, e.g.:

 ```
-npm i github:sl-nx/superlogin-next#b6341032779619ed54fc13afea3b0347201314c6
+npm i github:sl-nx/superlogin-next#0b66433
 ```